-To the Officers and Members of the Thirty-fifth Annual Encampment.
-Commandery-in-Chief.
-Sons of Veterans, U.S. A. Greetings: - and hereby recommend its passage.
+To the Officers and Members of the Thirty-fifth Annual Encampment, Commandery-in-Chief, Sons of Veterans, U.S. A.

+Greetings:-

 In compliance with the foregoing instructions, and the official reference of the subject matter thereof, hereto attached, this Committee has the honor to submit the following; viz: